dychen1/rag_app/README.md

 # About

-This project is a RAG app that is capable of uploading a document to be stored, creating embeddings from the document content and querying the contents of the document with natural language.
+This project is a submission for a take home interview.
+It is a RAG app that is capable of uploading a document to be stored, creating embeddings from the document content and querying the contents of the document with natural language.

 ## Built with